Ruling mostly clears Seattle’s plan to upzone neighborhoods for affordable housing

 The review had determined the plan, by boosting Seattle’s housing supply, would combat gentrification, and it had concluded the plan’s negative impacts in areas such as transportation, public services, open space and air quality could be mitigated.

-The groups appealing the environmental review said the MHA uzpones could make Seattle less affordable by spurring too much redevelopment and could create parking, pollution and other problems.
+The groups appealing the environmental review said the MHA upzones could make Seattle less affordable by spurring too much redevelopment and could create parking, pollution and other problems.
 They described the review as inadequate, arguing the impacts should be studied neighborhood by neighborhood.

 The legal challenge, described by Johnson as one of the longest such appeals in city history, blocked the council from advancing the plan.

-In mostly OKing Seattle’s review Wednesday, Vancil said his ruling was limited to the letter of the law.
+In mostly OK’ing Seattle’s review Wednesday, Vancil said his ruling was limited to the letter of the law.
 He said the state Environmental Policy Act didn’t obligate the city to analyze economic displacement of residents that could result from the upzones.

 “Appellants have raised many legitimate and compelling concerns regarding the proposed legislation and its potential impacts,” he wrote.
 “However, it is not the hearing examiner’s role to determine that such impacts should not be allowed, but only to determine if the city’s environmental review of those impacts is adequate.”